The 'What Does Revenue Even Mean Here?' Workshop Guide

 If you need a real artifact and a fix sequence quickly, start with Three Teams, Three Numbers.
 If the workshop exposes broader reporting and modeling work, the next step is usually Revenue Analytics.
 For proof that this kind of finance-marketing alignment can actually stick, read the mid-market SaaS attribution case study.

-The PDF version includes the pre-work checklist, agenda, decision worksheet, metric-role prompts, and rollout template in one place.
+The PDF version includes the pre-work checklist, 90-minute agenda, definition record table, metric decision worksheet, ARR/MRR/bookings guidance, and rollout template in one place.

-A text-first facilitation kit with the pre-work checklist, 90-minute agenda, metric decision worksheet, ARR/MRR/bookings guidance, and rollout template.
-Enter your email and we'll send it over.
+A text-first facilitation packet with the pre-work checklist, 90-minute agenda, definition record table, metric decision worksheet, ARR/MRR/bookings guidance, and rollout template.
+Download it instantly below.
+If you want future posts like this in your inbox, you can optionally subscribe below.

 If your team is already tired of debating which revenue number is real, book the Three Teams, Three Numbers diagnostic.
 We use this exact structure to turn metric fights into visible decisions and an implementation path.